jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 Participants in Japan (29%) and the U.S. (28%) believed cyber security was expensive for the benefits it provides.

 *Figure 10.
 Value of cyber security spend for value provided.*
-A pie chart showing the distribution of responses regarding the value of cyber security spend: Reasonable (57%), Inexpensive (25%), Expensive (18%).
+A pie chart showing the distribution of responses regarding the value of cyber security spend: 25% Inexpensive, 57% Reasonable, and 18% Expensive.

 Participants offered a mixed view, nearly equally positive and negative, in their assessment of technology providers and cyber security vendors, and how well they